Bucks County Courier Times

-The Bucks County Courier Times is a daily newspaper located in Levittown, Pennsylvania, United States, founded in In 1954 when Calkins Newspapers, Inc. purchased the Bristol Courier, and later merged with the Levittown Times.
+The Bucks County Courier Times is a daily newspaper located in Levittown, Pennsylvania, United States, now operated by Gannett.

 History

-The Bucks County Courier Times was founded in 1954 when Calkins Newspapers, Inc. purchased the Bristol Courier.
+A precursor to the Bucks County Courier Times was founded in 1954 when Calkins Newspapers, Inc. purchased the Bristol Courier.
 The Bristol Courier would later merge with the Levittown Times and the Bucks County Courier Times was born.
 In July 2017 Calkins Media was bought by GateHouse Media.
+New Media Group, the parent of Gatehouse, was bought by Gannett which now operates the paper.
+The web site was folded into a Gannett site phillyburbs.com in January 2023.